Anderson High School (Texas): Original Anderson High School

-The original L.C.
-Anderson High School served as Austin's East Side high school, serving the city's African American population from 1889 until 1971.
-The original Anderson was housed at 4 different locations before it was closed in 1971 as part of desegregation efforts, the current high school was opened in 1973 at its present site.
 The school was originally named after Earnest H. Anderson, who served as principal of Prairie View Normal Institution from 1879 to 1885.
 In 1938, it was renamed for his brother, L. C. Anderson, who served as the school's principal from 1896 to 1929.

+The school served as Austin's East Side high school, serving the city's African American population from 1889 until 1971.
+The original Anderson was housed at four different locations before it was closed in 1971 as part of desegregation efforts, the current high school was opened in 1973 at its present site.